CI/CD and Automation

 /tekton/scripts/script-0-ftdft: line 5: ./roxctl: No such file or directory

-This snippet is talling us that that are variable that are incorrect.
-With RHACS you will need API access to query central for results.
+This snippet indicates that there are incorrect variables.
+With RHACS, API access is required to query Central for results.

 Let’s take a look at the secret file necessary for OpenShift Pipelines.